johnnovak/johnnovak.site/blog/_posts/2016-10-16-the-nim-raytracer-project-part-3-lighting-and-vector-maths.md

 light sources alone (**direct illumination**), but also by light bounced off of other objects in the scene (**indirect illumination**).
 With our current model of reality, we can only render hard edged shadows and no indirect lighting.
-Additionally, partly because of the lack of indirect lighting, these shadows would appear completely black.
+Additionally, partly because of the lack of indirect illumination in our renderer, these shadows would appear completely black.
 This can be more or less mitigated by some fill light tricks that harken back to the old days of ray tracing when global illumination methods weren't computationally practical yet.
-For example, if there's a green coloured wall to the left of an object, then put some lights on the wall that emit a faint green light to the right to approximate the indirect illumination reflected by the wall.
-This is far from perfect; on the example image below I used two directional lights and a single point light as an attempt to produce a somewhat even lighting in the shadow areas, but as we can see this hasn't completely eliminated the black shadows.
+For example, if there's a green coloured wall to the left of an object, then put some lights on the wall that emit a faint green light to the right to approximate the indirect light rays reflected by the wall.
+This is far from perfect for many reasons; on the example image below I used two directional lights and a single point light as an attempt to produce a somewhat even lighting in the shadow areas, but, as it can be seen, this hasn't completely eliminated the black shadows.

-{% include image.html nameSmall="boxes2.png" name="boxes2.png" caption="Figure 3 &mdash; Gray objects illuminated by two distant lights and one point light.
-All lights have an orangeish cast to them, hence the yellowish appearance of the final image.
-Note how just three idealised lights are not enough to evenly illuminate more complex geometries if only direct illumination is used." captionAlign="center" %}
+{% include image.html nameSmall="complex-scene-3lights.png" name="complex-scene-3lights.png" caption="Figure 3 &mdash; Gray objects illuminated by two distant lights and one point light.
+Two lights have an orangeish cast to them, hence the yellowish appearance of the final image.
+Note how just three idealised lights are not enough to evenly illuminate more complex geometries if only direct illumination is used." %}

+{% include image.html nameSmall="complex-scene-layers.png" name="complex-scene-layers.png" caption="Figure 4 &mdash; The contribution of each individual light to the final image (click to enlarge).
+From left to right: the main distant light, a secondary distant light used as a fill light, and a point light to give the image a more interesting look.
+Note that a single idealised light is not enough to evenly illuminate the scene and multiple lights are needed to lighten the black shadows." %}

 It's easy to see how the number of lights can easily skyrocket using this approach, and in fact 3D artist have been known to use as many as 40-60 lights